woohoolabs/zen/README.md

 }
 ```

-You can use `WildcardHints::prototype()` to hint your Wildcard Hints the same way too.
+You can use `WildcardHint::prototype()` to hint your Wildcard Hints the same way too.

 ## Advanced Usage